bigpipe/fittings/README.md

 #### fittings.fragment

-The actual fragment that is written to the page when a pagelet is rendered.
+This is the actual fragment that is written to the page when a pagelet is rendered.

 This is the actual HTML fragment that is written to the page once a pagelet is rendering.
 It has the following template tags available: